Weekly Crypto Card Intel

 Net Value Score = Cashback % - FX Fee %

 A positive score means the card's cashback outweighs its explicit fees on a percentage basis.
-A score of +2.0 means you net 2% on every dollar spent after accounting for FX costs.
+A score of +2.0 means you keep 2% on every dollar spent after FX costs.
 All cards in the top 10 charge $0 issuance and $0 annual fees, so the formula simplifies to cashback minus FX cost.

-We reviewed all 111 cards in the Sweepbase database as of March 2026.
+We reviewed all 141 cards in the Sweepbase database.
 Only base-tier, non-promotional cashback rates were counted.
 Cards requiring token staking, VIP tiers, or time-limited offers to reach their advertised rates were either scored at the base tier or excluded entirely.
 Cards with undisclosed FX fees were excluded because we cannot calculate a reliable score without transparent data.

 What we excluded: promotional rates that expire, tiered cashback requiring staking, undisclosed FX fees, and conditional rewards that require additional deposits or spending thresholds.
-Our data covers 111 cards as of March 2026.
+Our data covers 141 cards in the current Sweepbase index.

 Important caveat: this model captures explicit, published fees.
 It does not capture hidden conversion spreads, off-market exchange rates, or variable ATM surcharges.
 More on these limitations in the methodology deep dive below.